 Blockbuster was an American provider of home movie and video game rental services.
 Nearly everyone who grew up in the Blockbuster era was devastated by the news when its operations were shut down.
 Airbnb took its opportunity to provide them with an unforgettable 90s sleepover experience and gained free publicity in the process.

 5. Topical Marketing

-Moment marketing or topical marketing is done in the heat of the moment.
+Another creative branding trend, moment marketing, (or topical marketing) is done in the heat of the moment.
 With the rise of social media, nearly every popular brand can be seen attempting it.